Villfuk02/Project-Nitrogen/Documentation/Notes/Refinery.md

 [[Economic building]]

 main source of [[Material]]
-some restriction to compete for space with towers
+some restriction to compete for space with towers?
 - needs to be next to a path?